DanielMazurkiewicz/WebAI/README.md

-Of course.
-Here is the clean, fully updated document without any annotations indicating the changes.
-It reads as a single, cohesive specification.

-***

 # WebAI
 API proposal for web based neural networks/machine learning.
 This updated draft incorporates concepts from modern ML frameworks like automatic differentiation, graph compilation, and advanced data pipelines to ensure performance, flexibility, and future-readiness.